TOTP software token MFA - Amazon Cognito

 Configuring TOTP for your user is a multi-step process where your user receives a secret code that they validate by entering a one-time password.
 Next, you can enable TOTP MFA for your user or set TOTP as the preferred MFA method for your user.

-When you configure your user pool to require TOTP MFA and your users sign up for your app in the hosted UI, Amazon Cognito automates the user process.
+When you configure your user pool to require TOTP MFA and your users sign up for your app in managed login, Amazon Cognito automates the user process.
 Amazon Cognito prompts your user to choose an MFA method, displays a QR code to set up their authenticator app, and verifies their MFA registration.
 In user pools where you have allowed users to choose between SMS and TOTP MFA, Amazon Cognito also presents your user with a choice of method.
-For more information about the hosted UI sign-up experience, see How to sign up for a new user profile.

 Important

-When you have an AWS WAF web ACL associated with a user pool, and a rule in your web ACL presents a CAPTCHA, this can cause an unrecoverable error in hosted UI TOTP registration.
-To create a rule that has a CAPTCHA action and doesn't affect hosted UI TOTP, see Configuring your AWS WAF web ACL for hosted UI TOTP MFA.
+When you have an AWS WAF web ACL associated with a user pool, and a rule in your web ACL presents a CAPTCHA, this can cause an unrecoverable error in managed login TOTP registration.
+To create a rule that has a CAPTCHA action and doesn't affect managed login TOTP, see Configuring your AWS WAF web ACL for managed login TOTP MFA.
 For more information about AWS WAF web ACLs and Amazon Cognito, see Associating an AWS WAF web ACL with a user pool.

-To implement TOTP MFA in a custom UI where you use the Amazon Cognito API, see Configuring MFA for a user in the Amazon Cognito user pools API.
+To implement TOTP MFA in a custom-built UI with an AWS SDK and the Amazon Cognito user pools API, see Configuring MFA for a user in the Amazon Cognito user pools API.

 To add MFA to your user pool, see Adding MFA to a user pool.